Chengcheng-Xiao/Chengcheng-Xiao.github.io/_posts/2022-09-12-vim_config.md

 vim +PluginInstall +qall
 ```

-With Vundle, you can install any vim pakcage that's hosted on Gihub by simply adding the author/repo_name combo in a form of `Plugin 'author/repo_name'` in `.vimrc`
+With Vundle, you can install any Vim pakcage that's hosted on Gihub by simply adding the author/repo_name combo in a form of `Plugin 'author/repo_name'` in `.vimrc`

 ---

-Now, let's beautify our vim installation.
+Now, let's beautify our vim.

 First, install `vim-airline/vim-airline`, `vim-airline/vim-airline-themes` and `rakr/vim-one` by putting the following into yout `.vimrc`: